adobe/spectrum-web-components/packages/textfield/textarea.md

 <sp-textfield
     multiline
     grows
     placeholder="Enter your name"
     value="By default the text area has a fixed height and will scroll when text entry goes beyond the available space.
 With the use of the `grows` attribute the text area will grow to accomidate the full content of the element."
 ></sp-textfield>
+<sp-textfield
+    multiline
+    grows
+    quiet
+    placeholder="Enter your name"
+    value="By default the text area has a fixed height and will scroll when text entry goes beyond the available space.
+With the use of the `grows` attribute the text area will grow to accomidate the full content of the element."
+></sp-textfield>